PlasmaFAIR/fortitude/docs/rules/missing-intent.md

 if passing literals or expressions that can't be modified.

 This rule will permit the absence of `intent` for dummy arguments that include the `value` attribute.
+It will also permit `pointer` dummy arguments that lack an `intent` attribute in standards prior to Fortran 2003, in which `pointer` dummy arguments were not allowed to have `intent`.